Purdue-ECE634/project-2-vector-quantization-and-discrete-cosine-transform-JustinYang1996/README.md

 set single to 0 when want to do multiple image training, and make sure all the training images are in the "training/" folder

-Note that please include the image that you want to quantize in the testing/ folder, and put the training images (if any) in the training/ folder
+Note that please include the image that you want to quantize in the "testing/" folder, and put the training images (if any) in the "training/" folder

 ## Part 2 - Discrete Cosine Transform
 python DCT.py --name goldhill.png --K 32

-Note that please include the image that you want to do dct in the testing/ folder, and put the training images in the training/ folder
+Note that please include the image that you want to do dct in the "testing/" folder

 ## Part 1 - Vector Quantization
 Write a program to implement vector quantization on a gray-scale image using a "vector" that consists of